Chronic Cough Symptoms and Diagnosis

 Alternatively, a chronic cough could be a symptom of a lung disease that hasn't yet been diagnosed by your healthcare provider.
 Your healthcare provider will work with you to take a thorough history and physical exam to attempt to identify the cause of your chronic cough.

 It is important to understand that a chronic cough can also be a sign of a disease not related to the lung at all.
-Your healthcare provider may have you be evaluated by other specialists besides a lung doctor.
-This could include an allergist, an ear, nose and throat specialist (ENT) or an esophagus/stomach specialist.
+Your healthcare provider may have you evaluated by other specialists besides a lung doctor.
+This could include an allergist, an ear, nose and throat specialist (ENT), heart doctor (cardiologist) or an esophagus/stomach specialist.

 When to see your healthcare provider